EXCLUSIVE-U.S. Justice Department ends Trump-era limits on grants to 'sanctuary cities'

 "These solicitations will be reposted and grantees will be required to reapply," she added.

-It is one of a series of decisions by Attorney General Merrick Garland, an appointee of President Joe Biden, to break with polices put in place during the administration of former President Donald Trump.
+It is one of a series of decisions by Attorney General Merrick Garland, an appointee of President Joe Biden, to break with policies put in place during the Trump administration.
 In another high-profile move, the Justice Department has stepped up investigations of U.S. police departments that face charges of brutality or discriminatory tactics.

 Shortly after being sworn in, Biden overturned a Trump executive order that had allowed the Justice Department to pressure cities that refused to notify federal immigration authorities when people living in the U.S. illegally have been detained for criminal violations, including minor ones.